“Rugged, pristine, sequestered beauty is what Montana can offer monasticism, as well as access to a spiritual life other than married."

 Mark%27s+sketch.jpg

-Inspired by his time at Holy Iviron Monastery on Mount Athos, St. Anthony’s parishioner and Bozeman’s award-winning architect, Mark Headley, offered a vision of what St. Peter’s Monastery might look like.
+Inspired by his time at Holy Iviron Monastery on Mount Athos, Bozeman’s award-winning architect, Mark Headley, offered a vision of what St. Peter’s Monastery might look like.
 His concept unfolds in five phases, allowing for the gradual build-out of the Monastery as monks join the community and funds become available.
-The Monastery is nestled on a south-facing hillside protected on the west by a rocky promontory and a short walk from the neo-classical villa that will become part of the Monastery.
-Local ranchers have volunteered the stone piles in their fields gathered by the original homesteaders, and our young campers have begun work on Phase One.
-This phase will hold up to eighteen monastics, quarters for visitors, work spaces, and a temporary chapel (katholikon), dining room (trapeza), and kitchen.
+While raising funds and building out the monastery proper, we will begin construction in the spring of 2026 of a residence for monks and visitors that will eventually serve as a guest house.

 DSC00819 - Edited.jpg